Awassanan/product-management-system/README.md

 - Update a selected product by clicking the pencil icon and inputting data via the modal (PUT: "/products/:id").
 - Delete a selected product by clicking the trash icon (DELETE: "/products/:id").
 - Search for a product by its ID (GET: "/products/:id").

----

-## Visit the Web Application

-You can try the inventory web application here: [My GitHub Pages](https://awassanan.github.io/product-management-system/).